 After unsuccessful attempts at blogging relying on 3rd party platforms like Posterous, Tumblr, Droplr and whatnot here is my new stab at delivering ideas to the world.
 Fully autonomous this time.
 Surprisingly there are not that many options available for blogging…

 Full-stack designer.
-I like to keep things as minimal and as simple as possible.
+I like everything minimailitic and simple as possible.

-Started to program with Sinclair Spectrum and has moved to user experience and interfaces since.
-Developed and contributed to projects for major brands such as L'Oreal, JTI and AB InBev among others.
-I am currently working as an independent contractor.
+Started with Web and Graphics, moved to User Experience and Interfaces, then to Team Lead and CTO.
+Contributed to projects for major brands such as L'Oreal, JTI and AB InBev among others.
+Currently working as an independent contractor.